Spin Accumulation and Longitudinal Spin Diffusion of Magnets: Summary

 \section{Summary}

-We have argued that a ferromagnet has two longitudinal variables: the usual magnetization $M$ --- due to a statistical equilibrium distribution that cannot diffuse; and the spin accumulation $m$ --- due to a statistical non-equilibrium distribution that can diffuse.
+We have have developed the idea that a ferromagnet has two macroscopic longitudinal variables: the usual magnetization $M$ --- due to a statistical equilibrium distribution that cannot diffuse; and the spin accumulation $m$ --- due to a statistical non-equilibrium distribution that can diffuse.